glondu/belenios/doc/instructions-en.md

 Once the election is finished and validated, it is expected that the credential authority:

-- destroys the file `creds.txt`.
+- destroys the file `creds.json`.
 Indeed, this file gives the link between a voter and their (encrypted) ballot.
 This link could compromise the vote secrecy in the long term, for instance if the encryption keys become too small for the computing power in the future (or if a quantum